Minyus/causallift/README.md

 [![License: BSD-2-Clause](https://img.shields.io/badge/License-BSD-yellow.svg)](https://opensource.org/licenses/BSD-2-Clause)
 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/Minyus/causallift/blob/master/examples/CausalLift_with_simulated_observational_data.ipynb)

-Were you asked to predict which customer will buy a product or which customer will churn?
+Were you asked to predict which customers will buy a product or churn?
-It is often not enough.
+It is likely not enough.
 Uplift Modeling might be the one you need.

 ### What is Uplift Modeling?